EmreDay1/EmreDay1/README.md

 Just a Highschool student

-Working with and learning: Swift, Julia, Python
+Working with and learning: Swift, Julia, Python, JS